fomantic/Fomantic-UI/ROADMAP.md

 - Theming implementation rewrite (behaviour will stay the same) ✏🛳
 - Move from LESS to SASS ✏🛳
 - v3 to v2 JavaScript pollyfill package 💡
+- Browser support for all major browsers and IE11 ✏
+- Move SASS variables to CSS variables so they can be easily changed without compiling.

 ### Library Implementations: